xdbdilab/CSAT/README.md

-# DPT
+# DDAT
-Distribution Perception-based Tuning
+Data Distribution Aware-based Tuning

 Preparation before the experiment (for details, please refer to the experimental settings of __sqlite__):